AbdallaAlhag/file-upload-platform/README.md

             -> create add folder
     EXTRA(Low Priority, not essential):
     -> right click should active file.active
-    -> double click should preview file
     -> Add sort asc, desc and sort by option (name, modified, types, size) -> would be cool to integrate a little step by step tutorial on the site to showcase features -> drag and drop files would be cool but idk
 # Bug:
-    -> got empty results message working on box view, but when we switch to row view it doesn't return cuz we don't refresh page, this is a backend project so it's not a big deal, we can just leave it empty.
-Too much work for little results.
+    -> txt files are black background and white text, kinda annoying -> got empty results message working on box view, but when we switch to row view it doesn't return cuz we don't refresh page, this is a backend project so it's not a big deal, we can just leave it empty.
+Too much work for too little results.
     -> if you delete a shared file, it just goes  to the recently deleted of the person who owns it, interesting -> filter resets after results
     -> people filter doesn't work!!! correctly with shared with me